ResearchComputing/Documentation/docs/clusters/alpine/software.md

 - A user requires a different version of a currently existing software which provides additional functionality required for the user’s work.
 - The user provides all of the relevant information including release, version, etc.
 - The installation will not violate the software’s User Agreement policy.
-- The installation is not better suited for a local install (I.E. Anaconda Environments, Singularity Containers).
+- The installation is not better suited for a local install (i.e., Anaconda Environments, Singularity Containers).

 Furthermore, licensed/proprietary software are subject the following requirements: